ValerianArdelean/hiddenButton/README.md

 # Hidden Button

-A practice webb app that have implemented 2 features:
+A practice web app that implements two features:

 <ul>
-<li> First one is that on opening you are greet with 3 buttons.
-2 of them
-are loosers, one of them
+<li> The first feature greets the user with three buttons upon opening.
+Two of them are losers, and one
-is winner.
-This is chosen randomly.
-The status of a button is revealed at user click on it.</li>
+is the winner, chosen randomly.
+The status of a button is revealed when the user clicks on it.</li>
-<li> Second feature is that the users can add a number of desired
+<li>The second feature allows users to add a desired number of buttons
-buttons.</li>
+while keeping their functionality</li>
 </ul>

 ## How to run